JuiceRescue/juice-rescue.org/index.md

   * Direct public pressure, policy, and legal strategies that could help Enel X meet its promises to customers/clients, and its obligations under the law, including [right to repair](https://en.wikipedia.org/wiki/Right_to_repair) laws

 ## JuiceBox FAQ

-**Update Oct 9: We have compiled a [short PDF guide on Preparing for Enel X Way's Abandonment of JuiceBox EV Charging Software](documents/2024-10-09-preparing-for-enel-x-juicebox-software-abandonment.pdf)**

 **Will my JuiceBox shut down on October 11?** *Residential JuiceBoxes will continue to charge fine, even after Enel X shuts down their infrastructure.* However, after this day, users won't be able to change the settings, monitor charging, schedule or initiate charging, because these functions are dependent on Enel X's network and app.
 Commercial users and those with special deals with power companies, on the other hand, may not be able to charge at all; they should contact their commercial operator or power company with questions.